Discover the Hidden Wonders of Lightship Columbia in Astoria, Oregon

 -Mapping the Pacific Coast

 My favorite was the Graveyard of the Pacific.
-In this exhibit they talked about why this area is called what it is.
-Since 1792 approximately 2000 vessels, including over 200 large ships, have sunk at the Columbia River Bar.
+In this exhibit, they talked about why this area is called what it is.
+Since 179,2, approximately 2000 vessels, including over 200 large ships, have sunk at the Columbia River Bar.
 More than 700 people have lost their lives to the sea.
 These dangers have earned this area the title “Graveyard of the Pacific”.
-Mariners agree that the combination of high seas, a mighty river, land shallow, and shifting sand bars make the Columbia River bar one of the most dangerous bar crossings in the world.
+Mariners agree that the combination of high seas, a mighty river, shallow land, and shifting sand bars makes the Columbia River bar one of the most dangerous bar crossings in the world.
 The large interactive map in the Museum’s lobby provides information about the many historic shipwrecks in the area.

 Comments